 Winter can be a tough time in northern Michigan.
 We generally have limited daylight hours and when it is daytime the sun is only out on occasion.
 The cold and snow can be troublesome for some and complete enjoyment for others.
 At times it’s beautiful to look out and see freshly fallen snow on the trees and other times you think if you see one more flake of snow you’ll lose your mind.
-It’s best to combat the tough days by getting out and enjoying all the things to do in Michigan during the winter months.
+It’s best to combat the tough days by getting out and enjoying all the things to do in Michigan during winter.

 To help you out we’ve come up with a list of 85 things to do in Michigan, Up North, for $10 or less and we have found many things that are free.
 I’m keeping it $10 or less because you might want to save those pennies to take the next flight to somewhere warm.
-No judgement here, I don’t blame you one bit and will probably be on the same flight.
+No judgment here, I don’t blame you one bit and will probably be on the same flight.
 Until then….have fun and enjoy all that is Northern Michigan.

 I’d like to thank Dee Schwerin for her extensive contribution towards this article.
 Without her I’d probably be stuck at 35 things…lol.